b9Joker108/a_glockenspiel_magistery/scores_compositions_arrangements_and_fragments/aunt_jennifers_tigers_v1_29062025.md

 https://www.litcharts.com/poetry/adrienne-rich/aunt-jennifer-s-tigers

-Possibly a Tonal composition with lyrical arrangement and setting, a Tone Poem, with expressive poetically and dramatocally voiced, performative spoken-word or see if a lyrical melody manifests and presents itself from the Well-of-Sound.
+Possibly a Tonal composition with lyrical arrangement and setting, a Tone Poem, with expressive poeticalily and dramatically voiced, a performative spoken-word, with The Bells, or see if a lyrical melody manifests and presents itself from the Well-of-Sound.